Abrar5/PicturesOnMap/README.md

 # PicturesOnMap
-an iOS app that shows pictures related to specific locations from Flickr API on the map Kit.
+an iOS app that shows pictures related to specific locations from Flickr API on the MapKit.

 # Feattures:
 - Get the user’s location (latitude and longitude) using Core Location.